Make climbing fun again.

 We don’t think climbing should be about chasing some arbitrary numbers, it’s about having fun and a great experience.

-We want you to walk into the centre, look at any climb and feel inspired, confident and empowered to try it and definitely not be put off by a perceived number difficulty.
+We want you to walk into the centre, look at any climb and feel inspired, confident and empowered to try it and definitely not be put off by a perceived number of difficulties.

 So how does it work?